shafy/fugu/SELFHOSTING.md

 Note: `docker-compose` uses the environment variables defined in your local `.env` file.

 If you want to use a different `docker-compose` configuration, simply pass its file name to the `-f` option in the commands above.

+### Elestio

+[Elestio](https://elest.io) make deploying open-source software a breeze by offering a fully managed environment.
+You can select from different providers (e.g., Hetzner, Digital Ocean) or on-premise and then deploy Fugu (or other open-source software they support) with the click of a button.

 ## Tips